Nicolas Giannakopoulos

 LittleSis network analysis reveals the Cambridge Analytica/SCL ecosystem had significant overlaps with known intelligence-for-hire firms: (1) Team Jorge (Tal Hanan's Israeli disinformation operation) did business with CA. (2) Psy-Group (Joel Zamel's firm, investigated by Mueller) had a CA relationship from Dec 2016.
 (3) SCL Group did business with Michael Flynn (Nov-Dec 2016).
 (4) SCL Group was owned by Vincent Tchenguiz (Iranian-British financier involved in Kaupthing bank collapse).
 (5) Sophie Schmidt (Eric Schmidt's daughter) interned at SCL Group.
 (6) Cambridge Analytica was owned by Gravitas Maximus LLC (Mercer family).
 These connections place Giannakopoulos within a private intelligence ecosystem that intersected with multiple nodes in the Epstein network.

-UNIVERSITY TERMINATION AFTERMATH: University of Geneva terminated Giannakopoulos in June 2017 after internal investigation found: (1) his appointment as Vice-Director of OUS was never formally endorsed by the Global Studies Institute, (2) seminar funding was never formally submitted or endorsed, (3) he used university premises and branding without authorization.
+University of Geneva terminated Giannakopoulos in June 2017 after an internal investigation found: (1) his appointment as Vice-Director of OUS was never formally endorsed by the Global Studies Institute, (2) seminar funding was never formally submitted or endorsed, (3) he used university premises and branding without authorization.
 His superior Prof. Frederic Esposito at the Global Studies Institute was also implicated.
 After termination, Giannakopoulos faced defamation complaints from SoftBank and Alok Sama at the Geneva Public Prosecutor's Office (filed Dec 23, 2016).
 Giannakopoulos counter-filed alleging computer attacks on his company Global Risk Profile.
 No public record of criminal conviction.
 He continued operating through Miles SA, OCO, Global Risk Profile, and later founded Apex Fusion Foundation (Zug, blockchain, 2024).
 Still speaks at conferences including Corporate Intelligence & Security Conference.

 The Cambridge Analytica link to Bannon creates a two-hop connection: Giannakopoulos was SCL/CA partner since 2010; Bannon was CA Vice President Jun 2014 - Aug 2016 (LittleSis rel #1320305).
 However, there is NO direct evidence of Giannakopoulos-Bannon contact or coordination.
 The timing is notable: Giannakopoulos ran the SoftBank operation in 2015-2016 while Bannon led CA; Bannon then entered Epstein's orbit in Jan 2018.
 Richard Kahn forwarded a Senate Intelligence Committee article about Bannon being grilled about Cambridge Analytica to Epstein (EFTA02610736, Dec 6, 2018).